Elizabeth Cady Stanton: Seneca Falls Convention

 An accumulation of experiences was having an effect on Stanton.
 The London convention had been a turning point in her life.
 Her study of law books had convinced her that legal changes were necessary to overcome gender inequities.
 She had personal experience of the stultifying role of women as wives and housekeepers.
 She said, "the wearied, anxious look of the majority of women, impressed me with a strong feeling that some active measures should be taken to remedy the wrongs of society in general, and of women in particular."
 This knowledge, however, did not immediately lead to action.
 Relatively isolated from other social reformers and fully occupied with household duties, she was at a loss as to how she could engage in social reform.

 In the summer of 1848, Lucretia Mott traveled from Pennsylvania to attend a Quaker meeting near the Stanton's home.
 Stanton was invited to visit with Mott and three other progressive Quaker women.
 Finding herself in sympathetic company, Stanton said she poured out her "long-accumulating discontent, with such vehemence and indignation that I stirred myself, as well as the rest of the party, to do and dare anything."
 The gathered women agreed to organize a women's rights convention in Seneca Falls a few days later, while Mott was still in the area.

 Stanton was the primary author of the convention's Declaration of Rights and Sentiments, which was modeled on the U.S. Declaration of Independence.
 Its list of grievances included the wrongful denial of women's right to vote, signaling Stanton's intent to generate a discussion of women's suffrage at the convention.
 This was a highly controversial idea at the time but not an entirely new one.
 Her cousin Gerrit Smith, no stranger to radical ideas himself, had called for women's suffrage shortly before at the Liberty League convention in Buffalo.
-When Henry Stanton saw the inclusion of woman suffrage in the document, he told his wife that she was acting in a way that would turn the proceedings into a farce.
+When Henry Stanton saw the inclusion of women's suffrage in the document, he told his wife that she was acting in a way that would turn the proceedings into a farce.
 Lucretia Mott, the main speaker, was also disturbed by the proposal.

 An estimated 300 women and men attended the two-day Seneca Falls Convention.
 In her first address to a large audience, Stanton explained the purpose of the gathering and the importance of women's rights.
 Following a speech by Mott, Stanton read the Declaration of Sentiments, which the attendees were invited to sign.
 Next came the resolutions, all of which the convention adopted unanimously except for the ninth, which read, "it is the duty of the women of this country to secure to themselves the sacred right of the elective franchise."
 Following a vigorous debate, this resolution was adopted only after Frederick Douglass, an abolitionist leader who had formerly been enslaved, gave it his strong support.